ARHG accredited alternative therapy and ancillary services

 Remedial Therapy

 Remedial Therapy is the systematic assessment and treatment of the muscles, tendons, ligaments and connective tissues of the body to assist in rehabilitation, pain and injury management.
-It is performed to create favourable conditions for the body to return to normal health after injury and is defined by the premises that the treatment can reasonably reverse certain physical effects a patient may be presenting.
-A range of manual therapy techniques may be employed in treatment, such as deep connective tissue massage, Trigger Point Therapy, Muscle Energy Techniques, Direct and Indirect Myofascial Techniques, and Neuromuscular Facilitation, (as well as techniques ranging from Swedish to specialised massage for athletes, babies and pregnant women.
-Specialists may also practice, An Mo Tui Na and Shiatsu Techniques to achieve improvement throughout the body.
-Aromatherapy and wholistic approaches such as Kinesiology may also be used).
+It is performed to create favourable conditions for the body to return to normal health after injury and is defined by the premise that the treatment can reasonably reverse certain physical effects a patient may be presenting.

 ARHG Accredited Professional Associations